Probate Q&A Series

 • Value Property: Obtain appraisals or valuations for real estate, business interests, and unique items to determine fair market value.

-• Pay Claims and Expenses: Review and pay valid creditor claims, final expenses, and estate taxes in the priority set by statute.
+• Pay Claims and Expenses: Review and pay valid creditor claims, final expenses, and taxes in the priority set by statute.
 (See N.C.
 Gen. Stat. § 28A-19-1.)

 • File Tax Returns: Prepare and file any required federal or state income tax returns on behalf of the decedent and the estate.